-Chapter 3.
+Chapter 4.
 Backup and Restore

-Back up your Uyuni installation regularly, to prevent data loss.
-Because Uyuni relies on a database as well as the installed program and configurations, it is important to back up all components of your installation.
-This chapter contains information on the files you need to back up, and introduces the smdba tool to manage database backups.
-It also contains information about restoring from your backups in the case of a system failure.
+This chapter contains information on the files you need to back up, and introduces the mgradm backup tool to create Uyuni backups and information about restoring from your backups in the case of a system failure.